Calistoga retailers are thrilled to see customers now that doors are open

 “There were numerous visitors from adjoining or nearby counties that haven’t opened yet.
 I know of couples who drove at different times from Sonoma County just to eat lunch at a restaurant.
 Most visitors and locals alike were respective of protocols posted by each business.
 There were a few people refusing to wear masks, but they were in the minority.”

 “I’m just happy to see people,” said Carol Bush of North Star gift shop.
-Most days she is the shop’s only employee, and she’s marked down a lot of merchandise to entice customers to buy.
-“I am selling a lot for dresses for $20,” Bush said.
-Despite slow sales, Bush added, “I’ve been here for 39 years, and I’m not going anywhere.”
+She’s marked down a lot of merchandise to entice customers to buy.
+“I am selling a lot of dresses for $20,” Bush said.

 Just down the street at Funke’s, originally a department store that opened in 1927, Heidi Tyson reported that business was also slow, although there were definitely more customers over the long weekend.